JR East vs JR West vs Nationwide JR Pass: Complete Comparison Guide

 PassCoverageDurationIdeal For

-JR East PassTokyo, Tohoku, Nagano, Niigata regions5 consecutive or flexible daysTravelers exploring northern and eastern Japan
+JR East PassTokyo, Tohoku, Nagano, Niigata and the JR East network5 or 10 consecutive daysTravelers exploring eastern Japan beyond Tokyo

-Nationwide JR PassAll JR-operated lines across Japan7, 14, or 21 consecutive daysLong-distance travelers and cross-country explorers
+Nationwide JR PassAll JR lines nationwide7, 14, 21 consecutive daysLong-distance multi-region travel

 What Each Pass Covers